-New England Coastal Wildlife Alliance (NECWA) offers marine wildlife internships to upper level high school students, college students and professionals in southeastern Massachusetts.
-Internships provide educational outreach and research opportunities to those interested in the field of marine science.
+New England Coastal Wildlife Alliance (NECWA) offers marine wildlife internships to upper level high school students, college students, and professionals in southeastern Massachusetts.
+Internships provide research opportunities, field experience, non-profit management, and skills building to those interested in marine science.
 Hands-on experience with field research techniques and data analysis better prepares young professionals for similar opportunities in their chosen field.

 Currently, NECWA internship positions are unpaid and are therefore on a volunteer basis.
-Interns must have their own transportation to and from work areas and housing is not provided.
-However, NECWA will offer suggestions and will provide assistance in any way possible.
+Interns must have their own transportation to the NECWA office based in Middleboro and to our field sites on Cape Cod and in the Southcoast area —Onset, Wareham, Marion and Mattapoisett (see map).
+Housing is not provided, but NECWA staff will offer suggestions and provide assistance in finding affordable housing.

 Download our Internship Program Overview to learn more about our internship program.

-To contact us directly about our internship program, send an email to firstname.lastname@example.org.
+To contact us directly about our internship program, send an email to NECWA Intern Coordinator.

 NECWA is focusing on 3 main projects: